Hudaahmadd/ChemGenXplore/README.md

 ## Introduction

 Chemical genomic screens are a valuable resource for uncovering gene functions and mapping biological pathways.
 However, their large-scale nature makes these datasets complex and challenging to interpret.
-ChemGenXplore addresses this challenge by simplifying access to these resources and providing researchers with an intuitive platform to explore and understand genotype-phenotype relationships across various species."
+ChemGenXplore addresses this challenge by simplifying access to these resources and providing researchers with an intuitive platform to explore and understand genotype-phenotype relationships across various species.

 ## Features